Vaigai Dam: Capacity

-Vaigai Dam measures 111 ft in height and can store water up to 71 ft, with a total storage capacity of 6,143 mcft.
+Vaigai Dam measures 111 feet in height and can store water up to 71 feet, with a total storage capacity of 6,143 million cubic feet or 6.14 thousand million cubic feet.

 Maintenance

 Vaigai Dam is maintained by Water Resources Department which in turn managed by the Tamil Nadu Public Works Department.

-The dam is illuminated every Sunday as it is one of the premier picnic destinations in the region.

-A significant improvement needed on the important spot of the park required on the elephant slide and painting the map model in the children park will definitely attract more visitors.

 Vaigai Dam Park

-A Small and beautiful park is maintained by the Water Resources Department on both sides of the Dam.
+A small park that has a children’s play area is maintained on both sides of the dam.
 A small bridge connects the two sides of the park in front of the dam.
-The park also have a children play area.

-A mini train which takes the visitors a small round around the park till date was good to see.

-A new addition is the pedal boating nearby the train was good.
-Everyone can enjoy it.
+A musical dancing fountain functions between 6:00 AM and 8:00 PM on weekends and during government holidays.

 Vaigai Dam Hydroelectric Power Plant

 Vaigai Hydroelectric Power Plant was design capacity of 6 MW.
 It has 2 unit(s) of 3 MW each.
 The first unit was commissioned in 1990.
 It is operated by Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO).